 The boy I started dating when I was 14 is the man I married at 18.
 We’re still together refuting all those naysayers.

-I may be a peace lover, but I can still rant.
+I may have been a nonviolence trainer and peace advocate, but I can still rant.

-I recognize my fashion choices are questionable because my children say, “You aren’t going out in that are you?”
+I recognize my fashion choices are questionable because my offspring say, “You aren’t going out in that are you?”
 Also because people regularly offer me hand-me-downs, which I gladly accept.
-That’s why some days I may be wearing a 70-year-old lady’s skirt and a teenager’s top.
+That’s why some days I may be wearing a 80-year-old lady’s hand-me-down skirt and a teenager’s hand-me-up sweater.

 Research fascinates me.
 I dig into a topic sideways and every which way.
 That gets me started on several other topics.
 No wonder it’s hard to get an article done on deadline.